 After drinking an egg cream at Eddie’s Sweet Shop, I was walking back to the subway and passed La Dolce.
 I had to go in, drawn by the scent of baking whatever: cookies, biscotti, something that was fragrant, arresting and seductive.
 Lo and behold I found a showcase of temptation.
-Worse, it’s not expensive so you can buy a lot, eat it all, put on a huge amount of weight and remember, it’s far away, takes a while to get there, so maybe you should buy even more to save yourself another trip.
+Worse, it’s not expensive so you can buy a lot, eat it all, put on a huge amount of weight and, remembering it’s far away and takes a while to get to, maybe you should buy even more to save yourself another trip.

 I like this review of La Dolce Italia, a complaint that I found online: “I bought a pound of mixed Italian biscotti and cookies in August.
 They were all stale.
 Hard and dry.
 I suggest that customers ask for a sample of each type of cookie before making a purchase.
 This was the second time this has happened.”

 You don’t have to be a New Yorker to know that biscotti are exactly that — hard and dry.
 It’s intentional.

 Live and not learn.

 It turns out that La Dolce is well-known with countless online reviews.